Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/14_chapter-11.md

 ##### Map Properties

-By default, the map size is 0 x 0.
-Change that to 320 x 240 and change the layer amount to 3 or more if you desire.
+By default, the map size is 320 x 240 and change the layer amount to 3 or more if you desire.
 I will go over these options in more detail soon.

 ![Chapter_11_images/Chapter-11_1_map_properties.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_11_images/Chapter-11_1_map_properties.png)